 Welcome to the news and journal section where snippets of my latest adventures can be found.
 In the sidebar you can find posts listed by Categories and Tags or use keywords in the search bar.
 There are all sorts of stories in here, from personal accounts of gigs to progress on projects.

 In the late 1920s and early 1930s, Buddy Bradley was coaching many stars of Broadway musicals, including Fred and Adele Astaire, Ruby Keeler, and Eleanor Powell.
 However despite being well known (and well paid) within show business he never received credit for choreographing a show with a white cast in America.
 In 1930 Buddy was invited to London to choreograph for Jessie Matthews’s show, Ever Green at the Aldephi Theatre for which he received his first choreographic credit.
-It was a great success for both Jessie and Buddy and in 1934 it was made into the first British musical film, Evergreen, launching him into the emerging English film industry.
+It was a great success for both Jessie and Buddy and in 1934 it was made into his first British musical film, Evergreen, launching him into the emerging English film industry.
 Buddy staged over thirty musical productions during the 1930s and choreographed a number of British musical films during his thirty-eight years in Britain.

 Read more ›